Important notice before reading this post

 Process Step by Step

-Here is the process in this right order:
+Here is the process in the correct order:

-1. Find a job at an entity of your nationality willing to sponsor you for an E-1 or E-2
+- Find a job at an entity of your nationality willing to sponsor you for an E-1 or E-2.
+Your sponsor will be your employer.
+You and your company will need a certified immigration lawyer.

 You can not skip any steps.
-For example, if you haven’t got any job proposal from an entity of your nationality willing to sponsor you for an E1/E2, this entity will not be able to file an E1/E2 petition with you.
-And if your entity hasn’t filed any E1/E2 petition and got approved for it, you won’t be able to apply for the E1/E2 visa.
+For example, if you haven’t received a job proposal from an entity of your nationality willing to sponsor you for an E1/E2, this entity cannot file an E1/E2 petition with you.
+If your entity hasn’t filed an E1/E2 petition and has been approved, you won’t be able to apply for an E1/E2 visa.

 Job Search Duration

-Your job search duration (step 1 above) will vary depending on your profile and how hard the difficulty is for U.S. employers to hire in your field.
+Your job search duration (step 1 above) will vary depending on your profile and the difficulty of hiring U.S. employers in your field.

-By using USponsorMe, you’ll save 10x more time, see why here.
-Our jobs are with E1/E2 visa sponsorship offered for your citizenship.
-But more importantly, when you subscribe to one of our USponsorMe+ plans, we will tell you if your project is feasible or not with an E1/E2 or what is missing in your profile to be feasible, how long we estimate your job search will take, and we will select E1/E2 jobs for you and send them to you.
+By using USponsorMe, you’ll save 10x more time; see why here.
+Our jobs offer E1/E2 visa sponsorship for your citizenship.
+But more importantly, when you subscribe to one of our USponsorMe+ plans, we will tell you if your project is feasible or not with an E1/E2 or what is missing in your profile to be possible, how long we estimate your job search will take, and we will select E1/E2 jobs for you and send them to you.

-The time to get a job by using USponsorMe varies depending on the number of jobs you receive and apply for per month, your fit for the jobs, the quality of your applications, and your performance at job interviews.
-For example, a USponsorMe member with all licenses and credentials needed, with an American resume and cover letter rewritten by an expert, who applies for 5 or more targeted jobs on USponsorMe weekly and is ready to master job interviews, usually gets the ideal job offer with visa sponsorship within 4 months.
+The time it takes to secure a job using USponsorMe depends on the number of jobs you receive and apply for each month, your suitability for the jobs, the quality of your applications, and your performance during job interviews.
+For example, a USponsorMe member with all the necessary licenses and credentials, an American resume and cover letter rewritten by an expert, who applies for five or more targeted jobs on USponsorMe weekly and is prepared to master job interviews, typically receives an ideal job offer with visa sponsorship within four months.

 Visa Process Duration